cwcromwell/docs/GitTutorial.md

 You can do this in a small number of steps:

-1. From the main page of your repo, click **New Pull Request**
+a.
+From the main page of your repo, click **New Pull Request**

-1. You should see a heading that says "There isn't anything to compare."
+b.
+You should see a heading that says "There isn't anything to compare."
 Under that, click the link that says **Try Switching the Base. . .**

-1. Write a heading and comment in the text fields, and then click the button that says **Create Pull Request**
+c.
+Write a heading and comment in the text fields, and then click the button that says **Create Pull Request**

-1. Then click **Merge Pull Request**
+d.
+Then click **Merge Pull Request**

-1. Click the tab right under the name of your repo that says **Pull Requests** (it should have a numeral one nearby, indicating that your pull request is waiting.)
+e.
+Click the tab right under the name of your repo that says **Pull Requests** (it should have a numeral one nearby, indicating that your pull request is waiting.)

-1. Click on your pull request
+f.
+Click on your pull request

-1. When the page opens, click **Merge Pull Request**
+g.
+When the page opens, click **Merge Pull Request**

-1. Then click **Confirm Merge**
+h.
+Then click **Confirm Merge**

-1. You're up to date!
+i.
+You're up to date!

 ## 17. Check out other resources to keep learning: